 Candidates for Laser Therapy with Halo™ by Sciton

 The dually-emitting wavelengths in the Halo™ laser offer a highly customizable experience that can be safely performed on a wide range of skin tones.
 Dark-skinned individuals who once faced the risk of skin damage through this type of treatment can now safely undergo a laser session.
 Another benefit of this technology is that various skin conditions can be treated at one time.
-Dr. Rucker recommends that prospective patients visit his Eau Claire clinic if they are interested in any of the following:
+Dr. Ewings recommends that prospective patients visit her Eau Claire clinic if they are interested in any of the following:

 - Prevent the signs of aging

 - Correct existing sun damage, such as lightening brown spots